 - SEO (search engine optimization): the process of improving the visibility of a website or a webpage to increase the number of “hits” (visitors) to the site or page.

 - Banner Ads: 1” x 2” ads displaying the client’s phone number and/or website are strategically located on a related website’s homepage.

 - SMA (social media advertising): utilization of the available social networking sites and pages to increase awareness of the client’s business and motivate potential customers to get more information.

-Contact Newell Ledbetter Advertising, Inc. today for a complimentary consultation and to learn more about how Internet marketing can increase your Colorado Springs business’s bottom line.
+Contact Newell Ledbetter Advertising, Inc. today for a complimentary consultation and to learn more about how digital marketing can increase your Colorado Springs business’s bottom line.